 ML: Multi Level Preconditioning Package

 ML is a large package.
-The following documents are suggested to ML users:
+The following documents are suggested for ML users:

-- The doxygen documentation is suggested for an up-to-date overview of the C++ functionalities of ML.
+- The doxygen documentation provides an up-to-date overview of the C++ functionalities of ML.
 ML has an Epetra interface, and can be used to define black-box preconditioners for Epetra_RowMatrix's.
-The doxygen documentation covers the ML/Epetra interface, and does NOT cover the C source files.
+The doxygen documentation covers the ML/Epetra interface, but does NOT cover the C source files.